w3c/wai-tutorials/source/aria-concepts/risks.html.erb.md

 ## The ARIA Contract

+Reiterate purpose/limits in short form

 ## Costs of Violating the Contract

-* Using ARIA the wrong way can make accessibility worse;
+Using ARIA the wrong way can make accessibility worse ...

-* [Matt can you clarify the following] something about input with type number (spin box) or simpler (check box));
+## Examples

-* If you give a check box a role, but don't provide keyboard support, then you’ve essentially said that you’ve made a checkbox but not given it any functionality.
+* If you give an element a checkbox role, but don't provide keyboard support, then you’ve said that you’ve made a checkbox but not given it any functionality.
-* Or if you do role="presentation", or role="search" on a button that does search, then that can’t be operated by someone who is a screen reader user [Matt please check]
+* Or if you do role="presentation", or role="search" on a button that does search, then that can’t be operated by someone who is a screen reader user
 * Or if you put ARIA hidden on it, then it hides all of its children, it's no longer accessible.
+* ...